software-mansion/react-native-reanimated/docs/versioned_docs/version-2.3.x/api/miscellaneous/interpolate.md

 :::info
 Available extrapolation types:
 * `Extrapolation.CLAMP` - clamps the value to the edge of the output range
-* `Extrapolation.IDENTITY` - returns the evalue that is being interpolated
+* `Extrapolation.IDENTITY` - returns the value that is being interpolated
 * `Extrapolation.EXTEND` - approximates the value even outside of the range

 Available extrapolation string values: